ck4adventure/recipe_app_nextjs/FEATURES.md

 As a baker, longer recipes often leave me scanning the same paragraphs over and over to find my place.
 I want a checkbox to the left of each numbered step that when I check it, it grays out the step so I can know to ignore it.
 The text for a checked step should be grayed out significantly, but still be readable if I need to confirm my work.
 There should be a "clear all" box somewhere with a confirmation modal to reset my progress as needed.

-### Recipe has a Source
-I get recipes from books.
-I get recipes from the internet.
-I get recipes from friends / random one-offs.

-#### Recipe has a type
-"Professional" recipes have sources and can be traced "Family" recipes are anything picked up over the years that's lost its source Might set this on Author as a flag, isProfi

-Author
-- name: prolly do first and last fields and do a virtual full name
-- isProfi: bool, opt, default true

-Source
-- type: personal collection, book, or website
-- title: required if book or site, "Personal Collection" if personal collection
-- year: year published, optional
-- base_url: required if site

-SourceAuthors joins
-- id, author_id, source_id
-- if source is type personal collection, can only have one entry per author

-RecipeSource
-- id, recipe_id, source_id, page
-- if source is type personal collection, could be null or sequentially indexed
-- if source is book, requires a page number
-- if source is website, requires a URL

 ### Convert between Imperial/US/Metric Units
 - store recipes in original units of measure (harder, but more accurate)
 - if in metric, no real need (for me) to put in imperial